 The 835-bed apartment complex will be the first facility in a $1 billion development called Discovery Park District, located on the west side of the Purdue University campus, and will be called Aspire at Discovery Park.
-The apartment complex will be located on a five-acre tract on the south side of State Street — a major east-west artery running through campus.
+The apartment complex will be located on five-acres on the south side of State Street.
 While the apartment complex is private, the cost to rent will be comparable to a residence hall, and the residents of this facility will be 90 to 100 percent student-occupied.

 The four-story, three-building, 387,000-square-foot complex will include studio, two-bedroom and four-bedroom apartment styles.
 In addition to the apartments, the complex will have 18,000 square feet reserved for community and retail space in the building.

 “It is certainly a milestone to break ground on the first of many developments in the Discovery Park District,” said Jeff Kanable, director of the Discovery Park District (formerly called the Purdue Innovation District), in a recent statement.
 “In just a few years, this area will feature modern living, learning, shopping and dining for Purdue students and the surrounding community.”

 The Discovery Park District is a partnership development between the Purdue Research Foundation and Browning Investments and is designed to “provide a pre-eminent environment for educational, economic, cultural, community and real estate development,” according to Kanable.